DankTechnologies/Podds/README.md

 1. share links open Podds in Safari even if you have installed the Podds app
 2. **Nothing** is shared between the Safari and app versions of Podds.

-Together, this results in a disjointed experience for the user, in a way that makes the Podds look broken.
+Together, this results in a disjointed experience for the user, in a way that makes Podds look broken.

 Podds addresses these roadblocks by treating Safari and the app versions differently.
-The Safari version is limited to two things
+The Safari version has two jobs

 1. help the user install the app
-2. show a _Share with app_ button which copies the share link to the clipboard
+2. help the user click the _Share with app_ button, and have them go to the app and click the _Receive_ button

-The app version of Podds has a Receive button that pastes the clipboard, and then loads the share page.
+The Receive button in the app version pastes the clipboard to gather the share link, and then loads the share page.

+This is glorified copy and paste with buttons.
+It's stupid, but it works.
+Thanks Apple.

 <video src="https://github.com/user-attachments/assets/22498dbd-bb8f-478a-96e9-08350a629aa5"></video>